apache-spark-on-k8s/spark-integration/README.md

 title: Spark on Kubernetes Integration Tests
 ---

+# This Repository is Frozen: CI is Moved to Apache Spark upstream.
+Now that Apache Spark has upstreamed integration testing for the Kubernetes back-end, all future CI related development will be submitted to Apache Spark upstream.

 # Running the Kubernetes Integration Tests

 Note that the integration test framework is currently being heavily revised and